Flhorban 920: Burrowing nematodes (R. similis)

-Though not specifically designed as such, the FB920 cultivar has been studied for its natural resistances to the Burrowing nematode.
+Though not specifically designed as such, the FB920 cultivar has been studied for its natural resistances to the burrowing nematode.
 By attacking the root systems of their host plants, nematodes are a direct cause of banana toppling disease and are therefore a highly acute threat to banana cultivation.
-This has made the Burrowing and Lesion nematodes, two of the most common and widespread parasitic nematodes in the world, a point of concern for subsistence banana farmers and large plantations alike.
-While the Lesion nematode is known to exact largely superficial lesions in the roots systems of banana trees, the Burrowing Nematode is known to be particularly devastating with potential yield reductions of 30%-80%.
-Moreover, in clinical trials, complete nematode reductions have been shown to improve banana yields by between 15%-275%.
+This has made the burrowing and lesion nematodes, two of the most common and widespread parasitic nematodes in the world, a point of concern for subsistence banana farmers and large plantations alike.
+While the lesion nematode is known to exact largely superficial lesions in the roots systems of banana trees, the burrowing nematode is known to be particularly devastating with potential yield reductions of 30–80%.
+Moreover, in clinical trials, complete nematode reductions have been shown to improve banana yields by 15–275%.

-Studies have found that Burrowing Nematodes have a much lower propensity to propagate in FB920 samples, providing evidence of the cultivar's claimed resistance.
-Although this characteristic promotes Lesion Nematodes to overdevelop due to lack of competition, they are considerably more benign than the highly destructive Burrowing Nematode.
-Based on the same study, the FB920 cultivar has been found to have up to ~90% lower populations of Burrowing Nematodes than Cavendish cultivar samples.
+Studies have found that burrowing nematodes have a much lower propensity to propagate in FB920 samples, providing evidence of the cultivar's claimed resistance.
+Although this characteristic promotes Lesion Nematodes to overdevelop due to lack of competition, they are considerably more benign than the highly destructive burrowing nematode.
+Based on the same study, the FB920 cultivar has been found to have up to ~90% lower populations of burrowing nematodes than Cavendish cultivar samples.

 Economics

-The smaller size and distinctive taste of the FB920 cultivar have been found to fetch higher prices in European markets, with increased prices of 50.6% ($0.75-$1.13) observed in one study.
+The smaller size and distinctive taste of the FB920 cultivar have been found to fetch higher prices in European markets, with increased prices of 50.6% ($0.75–$1.13) observed in one study.
 Given the high aforementioned volume of international trade in bananas and their high international presence, a price increase of this magnitude could have enormous ramifications for subsistence farmers.

 It has also been found that FB920's fungi and nematode resistances are effective enough to warrant reductions of or terminations in fungicide and nematicide application on banana farms.
 Given the relatively high price of these solutions, the introduction of FB920 could not only improve prices received by farmers, but could also decrease their costs of production, further improving the terms of trade for subsistence farmers and plantations.
 Moreover, a number of studies have discovered causal links between close contact with banana-industry fungicides/nematicides and cancer.
 By reducing human exposure to these dangerous chemicals, FB920 also has the potential to improve the quality of life and output of farm workers on banana farms.